-Mariah Carey Shows Off Her 25-Pound Weight Loss In Skin-Tight Glittering Gown — Pics
+Mariah Carey Shows Off Her 25-Pound Weight Loss In Skin-Tight Glittering Gown — Watch

-Looking good lady!
+Looking good, lady!
 Mariah Carey has dropped a stunning 25 pounds and is showing of her amazing figure in a super tight gown.
-We’ve got the pics.
+We’ve got the pics and video, here!

 Most people gain weight around the holiday season but Mariah Carey has managed to do the opposite!
 The 47-year-old songbird is flaunting her incredible 25 pound weight loss during her holiday Christmas concerts and gave the audience quite an eyeful at London’s O2 Arena on Dec.
 11. Her skin-tight gold and white sequined gown hugged her newly slender waist and hips, while she upped the sex appeal even more with a plunging V-neck where she flaunted her still-ample cleavage.
 This woman has never looked better!
-CLICK HERE TO SEE THE PICS OF MARIAH IN HER GOWN.
+Click above to see a closer pic of Mariah in concert, and watch the video below!

 Mariah’s weight has fluctuated over the years, but now she’s looking slim and sexy just in time for Christmas.
 We know how much she loves to flaunt her bikini body while sitting in the hot tubs during her annual holiday vacay to Aspen, Colorado.
 Now that she looks so incredible this is going to be a very merry Christmas for all of her lambs, as she’s going to be posting plenty of sultry pics on her social media.